 J.A.
 Pieper is a writer from Northern California.
-With children grown, no garden to tend, and many, many interests, she pursues adventures around the world and shares them on her blogs AmericanJulie and BayDeltaTourist and in publications available (soon) on Kindle.
+With children grown, a small garden to tend, and many, many interests, she pursues adventures around the world and shares them on her blog AmericanJulie and in publications (available soon).
 For more information: On Your Radar Media Company.

 About American Julie